-Texas does not have a state property tax, local taxing units assess and collect property taxes on all real and income-producing tangible personal property not exempt by state or federal law.
+Retiring in Texas means you will not have a state property tax.
+Local taxing units assess and collect property taxes on all real and income-producing tangible personal property not exempt by state or federal law.
 Personal property including automobiles, airplanes, boats and travel trailers that does not produce income is mostly exempt from taxation.
 Total tax rates vary from location to location and may change from year to year.
 An exemption is available for taxpayers who are 65 and older or disabled.
 Texas does not impose an inheritance tax.1

 Retirement Communities In Texas

 Continuing Care Retirement Communities (CCRC) and Lifecare Communities in Texas offer seniors age 55+ a residence that allows them to be independent and active today but are equipped to provide for their future healthcare needs.